LIFETIME DEAL — LIMITED TIME

 Step 6: Create a Title Page with Author and Book Details

-Then skip two double-spaced lines and write “by” followed by your full author name (or pen name).
+Skip two double-spaced lines, then add “by” followed by your full author name (or your chosen pen name, if you have one).

 The Great Novel Adventure